Tricia Smith Acupuncture

 How does structural integration work with acupuncture?

-Structural integration works well alongside acupuncture and cupping for musculoskeletal issues.
+Structural Integration works well with acupuncture and cupping for musculoskeletal issues.
 Acupuncture often helps reduce pain, calm the nervous system, and improve circulation, which can make the body more receptive to structural change.
-Structural integration then builds on these effects by addressing the mechanical and movement patterns that contribute to strain and discomfort.
-Together, they can offer a more comprehensive approach—acupuncture helping to regulate and relieve, while structural integration supports lasting changes in posture, movement, and tissue organization—so relief is not only felt, but more easily maintained over time.
+SI then builds on these effects by addressing the mechanical and movement patterns that contribute to strain and discomfort.
+Together, they can offer a synergistic and more comprehensive approach – acupuncture helping to regulate and relieve, while SI supports lasting changes in posture, movement, and tissue organization.
+The resulting relief is not only felt, but more easily maintained over time.

 This website uses cookies.